Seeed-Studio/wiki-documents/docs/Coral-Mini-PCIe-Accelerator-on-ODYSSEY-X86J4105.md

 The steps of hardware connection is very simple.

-- **Step 1.** Connecting Coral-Mini-PCIe-Accelerator-x86 to the ODYSSEY - X86J4105.
+- **Step 1.** Connecting Coral Mini PCIe Accelerator  to the ODYSSEY - X86J4105.
 - **Step 2.** Connecting the power to the ODYSSEY - X86J4105.
 - **Step 3.** Connecting the power and display to the ODYSSEY - X86J4105.
 - **Step 4.**  Connecting the keyboard and mouse to the ODYSSEY - X86J4105.